 Privacy Is Important in Your Home.
 Here’s How to Maintain It

 Imagine you like to go to bed early – and get up early – but the teenage kids prefer to stay up later and inevitably wake you up when they are going to bed.
 Or you work nights and need to sleep during the day, but the kids make noise playing in their bedrooms or going from room to room.
 You need privacy and need to be separate from those secondary bedrooms.

 There are a two main ways to group bedrooms when constructing homes.
 In one way, all of the bedrooms (including the master) are grouped together in one area of the home.

 In the other (the split bedroom layout), things are a little bit more spread out.

-In more-traditional homes, the home’s master bedroom might typically be in the same part of the house as the other bedrooms, either grouped on the first floor as in a Ranch style home or grouped on the upper floor in two-story homes.
+In strictly traditional houses, the home’s master bedroom might typically be in the same part of the house as the other bedrooms, either grouped on the first floor as in a Ranch style home or grouped on the upper floor in two-story homes.